What is workers' compensation insurance?

 How does worker's comp insurance work?

 Workers' compensation insurance provides payments regardless of who is at fault for work related injuries.
 The compromise of workers’ compensation means that, in exchange for this “no fault” environment, employees generally waive their right to litigation.
 In these situations, workers' compensation helps ensure businesses won't be financially crippled by costly disputes, but can still address and correct the issue at hand.
 Providing workers' compensation does not always guarantee an employee won't sue for injuries sustained on the job, however, because there are specific instances that permit a worker bringing his or her case to court.

 Is workers' compensation insurance mandated?

 Workers' comp insurance for the general public is state mandated, meaning that every state has its own worker’s compensation laws and programs for this coverage.
-It’s a good idea to check the and what is required by law regulations for your specific area by visiting the U.S. Department of Labor's State Workers' Compensation Officials webpage and clicking through to your state's site.
+Check what is the required law regulations for your specific area by visiting the U.S. Department of Labor's State Workers' Compensation Officials and clicking through to your state's site.